allolib-s21/notes-mike-k999/index.md

          }
       }
    ```
 The benefit of this code over the previous method is that it will start the current audio device while making sure we configure it with the proper parameters.
+There is an example in my [alloplayground demos repo](https://github.com/allolib-s21/alloplayground-mike-k999).
 You can also use a similar method for switching input devices.
 (Coming soon!)